ethz-adrl/ifopt/README.md

   rosrun ifopt ifopt_core-test # or ifopt_ipopt-example ifopt_snopt-example
   ```

-* Use: Included in your catkin project by adding to your *CMakeLists.txt*
+* Use: Include in your catkin project by adding to your *CMakeLists.txt*
   ```cmake
   find_package(catkin COMPONENTS ifopt)
   include_directories(${catkin_INCLUDE_DIRS})